truffle-box/starknet-box/README.md

   - [Stopping Devnet](#stopping-devnet)
 - [Support](#support)

-This Truffle StarkNet Box provides you with the boilerplate structure necessary to start coding for StarkWare's Ethereum L2 solution, StarNet.
+This Truffle StarkNet Box is a proof of concept box intended to explore how StarkNet development may be integrated into Truffle Suite.
+It provides you with the boilerplate structure necessary to start coding for StarkWare's Ethereum L2 solution, StarNet.
 StarkNet is a permissionless decentralized Validity-Rollup (also known as a "ZK-Rollup").
 For detailed information on StarkNet, please see their documentation [here](https://starknet.io/).

 This box provides a simple Cairo contract.
 The same contract found in the [Hello, StarkNet tutorial](https://starknet.io/docs/hello_starknet/intro.html#your-first-contract).
 This box will allow you to compile the StarkNet contract and then deploy it to StarkNet Alpha on the Goerli test network.
-The Box is configured to use the Cairo version 0.7.0 for contract compilation and deployment.
+The Box is configured to use the Cairo version ^0.8.0 for contract compilation and deployment.
 A sample test script is also provided which simulates a StarkNet system and runs tests with the [pytest](https://docs.pytest.org/en/6.2.x/) testing framework.
 ## Requirements
 The StarkNet Box has the following requirements:
 - [Node.js](https://nodejs.org/) 14.18.2 or later